Noncollinear antiferromagnetic textures driven high harmonic generation from magnetic dynamics in the absence of spin-orbit coupling: Abstract

 \section{Abstract}

 We demonstrate the generation of high order harmonics in carrier pumping from precessing ferromagnetic or antiferromagnetic orders, excited via magnetic resonance, in the presence of topological antiferromagnetic textures.
-This results in an enhancement of the carrier dynamics by orders of magnitude.
-Interestingly, the generation process occurs in an intrinsic manner, and is solely governed by the interplay between the s-d exchange coupling underlying the noncollinear antiferromagnetic order and the dynamical s-d exchange parameter of the magnetic drive.
+This results in an enhancement of the carrier dynamics by orders of magnitude, enabling for an emission deep in the THz frequency range.
+Interestingly, the generation process occurs in an intrinsic manner, and is solely governed by the interplay between the s-d exchange coupling underlying the noncollinear antiferromagnetic order and the dynamical s-d exchange constant of the magnetic drive.
 Therefore, the relativistic spin-orbit interaction is not required for the emergence of high harmonics in the pumped currents.
 Accordingly, the noncollinear topological antiferromagnetic order is presented as an alternative to spin-orbit interaction for the purpose of harnessing high harmonic emission in carrier pumping.
-Our proposal initiates a tantalizing perspective for the exploitation of topological magnetic textures in the context of the highly active domain of ultrafast spintronics.
+Furthermore, we demonstrate the emergence of high harmonics from random magnetic defects.
+This suggests the universality of the magnetically induced high harmonic emission in the presence of real and/or momentum space noncollinear textures.
+Our proposal initiates a tantalizing prospect for the utilization of topological textures in the context of the highly active domains of ultrafast spintronics and THz emission.